KamalKishore04/Online-Fitness-Tracking-Application/README.md

 ##  Conclusion:-

-This Review-1 version establishes the complete architecture and essential functionality needed for the full Online Fitness Tracker system.
+This project establishes a complete and well-structured architecture for the **Online Fitness Tracking Application** and delivers all essential functionalities required for a full-scale fitness management system.

 It demonstrates:
-- Clean coding style
+- Clean and maintainable coding practices
-- OOP mastery
+- Strong understanding of Object-Oriented Programming (OOP)
-- JDBC understanding
+- Effective use of JDBC for database connectivity
-- Architectural planning
+- Proper architectural planning using DAO and Service layers
-- Practical GUI development
+- Practical implementation of a responsive Java Swing GUI